couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

 This makes it easy to study the output of a view without using a suitable client library to obtain the information.

-To examine the output of a view, click the magnifying glass next to the view name within the view list.
+To examine the output of a view, click the icon next to the view name within the view list.
 This will present you with a view similar to that shown in the figure below.

 ![](images/views-detail.png)